sandhyaparna/BigData/NoSQL systems/Cypher.md

 What is Cypher?
 Cypher is a graph query language that is used to query the Neo4j Database.
 Just like you use SQL to query a MySQL database, you would use Cypher to query the Neo4j Database.

+Write a query to retrieve all the movies released after the year 2005. </br>
-A simple cypher query can look something like this Match (m:Movie) where m.released > 2000 RETURN m limit 5
+Match (m:Movie) where m.released > 2005 RETURN m

+Write a query to return the count of movies released after the year 2005.
+(Hint: you can use the count(m) function to return the count) </br>
+Match (m:Movie) where m.released > 2005 RETURN count(m)